 Decluttering Your Life

 Sometimes stress is added to our lives because we leave messes for ourselves to “deal with it later.”
-This can be not only physical clutter but also mental clutter.
-A declutter or renovation of the things that are significant for us can improve your mental health by lessening the baggage that pulls at you.
-Self-care can mean getting rid of physical items or just habits that hurt more than they help you.
+This can be not only physical clutter but also internal clutter.
+A declutter or renovation of the things that are significant for us can better your mental health by lessening the baggage that pulls at you.
+Caring for yourself can mean getting rid of physical items or just habits that hurt more than they help you.

 To declutter your life, take note of the things that weigh you down.
 This could be any mundane task or even a person in your life.
-Or, it could be a box of things you haven’t been able to go through.
-Do your best to declutter these things while you are implementing self-care and trying to improve mental health.
-It will feel relieving to finally be free of the things that hold you back.
+Or it could be a box of things you haven’t been able to go through.
+Do your best to declutter these things while you are implementing self-care and trying to improve your mental health.
+It may feel liberating to finally be free of the things that hold you back.

 Take the time to find which self-care activities will best help you improve your wellbeing and your day-to-day life.